DestinyTheGame/bungie-auth/README.md

 The following configuration values are **required**:

+- `redirectURL` The URL that Bungie redirects to.
 - `url` The unique `Authorization URL` that Bungie created for your application.
 - `key` The API for your `Authorization URL`.